-- The parties agree that the County's leave of absence policy will remain unchanged during the life of this agreement with the exception that leaves of absence without pay may be approved for probationary employees.
+The parties agree that the County's leave of absence policy will remain unchanged during the life of this agreement with the exception of changes to Federal and/or State law.
+Leaves of absence without pay may be approved for probationary employees by the department Head or designee.
 Further, as a condition for a leave without pay to continue, the County may require the employee on leave to provide periodic status reports demonstrating that the conditions still remain upon which the leave of absence was initially requested and approved.
-In addition, the parties agree that time worked during the probationary period will be counted toward permanent status even if a person has an intervening leave of absence during the probationary period. - 2) The parties agree that employees may request leaves of absence for educational purposes and that such request will be duly considered under general County leave of absence procedures.
-(Amended 10-26-93) - Parties agree that the County amend Section 3.36.030 of the County Code by adding the following sub-section: The granting of any leave of absence without pay or other time off without pay exceeding fifteen (15) calendar days shall cause the employee's date of eligibility for increase vacation accrual rates under this section to be postponed by the equivalent number of months to the nearest number of months for which the leave is granted based on the number of calendar days in such leave. - 4) Any leave of absence without pay or other time off without pay exceeding fifteen (15) calendar days shall cause the employee's anniversary date to be postponed. - The parties agree that the Family Medical Leave Act and the California Family Rights Act allows eligible employees to take reasonable leaves of absence for the birth, adoption, or placement of a foster child; for the care of a spouse, son, daughter or parent who has a serious health condition; or because employees are unable to perform the functions of their positions due to serious health conditions.
-Eligible employees will include both management and non-management employees who have been employed with the County for at least twelve (12) months and have worked 1250 hours during that twelve (12) month period.
-For information on the County's Family Leave Policy, employees should contact their department payroll clerk or the CEO-Risk Management Division.
+In addition, the parties agree that time worked during the probationary period will be counted toward permanent status even if a person has an intervening leave of absence during the probationary period.

+- 2) The parties agree that employees may request leaves of absence for educational purposes and that such request will be duly considered under general County leave of absence procedures.
+(Amended 10-26-93) - The parties agree that an unprotected leave of absence without pay, or other unpaid time off exceeding fifteen (15) calendar days, shall cause the employee's date of eligibility for increase vacation accrual rates to be postponed by the equivalent number of months to the nearest number of months for which the leave is granted.
+Employees who are on a protected, unpaid leave of absence qualifying for leave under the Family Medical Leave Act (FMLA), California Family Rights Act (CFRA), 4850, or Pregnancy Disability Leave (PDL) shall not have his/her anniversary date postponed. - 4) Any leave of absence without pay or other time off without pay exceeding fifteen (15) calendar days shall cause the employee's anniversary date to be postponed. - The parties agree that the Family Medical Leave Act and the California Family Rights Act allows eligible employees to take reasonable leaves of absence for the birth, adoption, or placement of a foster child; for the care of a qualifying family member as defined by FMLA or CFRA who has a serious health condition; or because employees are unable to perform the functions of their positions due to serious health conditions.
+Eligible employees include both management and non-management employees who have been employed with the County for at least twelve (12) months and have worked 1250 hours during that twelve (12) month period.
+For information on the County's Leave of Absence Policies and Procedures, employees should contact their department payroll clerk or the CEO-Risk Management Division.